world-class/notes/level_5/databases-networks-and-the-web/student_notes/ankush-menat/sql-basics.md

     - has many many implementations from small SQlite to massive distributed databases.
     - is constrained.
 Not supposed to be Turing-complete.
 It's a DSL.
 - Database: "set of named relations"
+    - Schema is fixed.
+    - Data is atomic
     - relation (table):
         - Schema: description or metadata (think table headers)
         - Instance: set of data satisfying the schema. (think table data)